GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/web_accessible_resources/index.md

   <dt><code>resources</code></dt>
   <dd>An array of resources to be exposed.
 Resources are specified as strings.
 Directories can be exposed using asterisks (e.g. `/images/*` exposes everything in the images directory).</dd>
   <dt><code>matches</code></dt>
-  <dd>A list of URL match patterns specifying which pages can access the resources.</dd>
+  <dd>A list of URL match patterns specifying which pages can access the resources.
+Only the origin is used to match URLs; subdomains patterns (`*.google.com`) and paths are ignored.</dd>
   <dt><code>extensions</code></dt>
   <dd>A list of extension IDs, specifying which extensions can access the resources.</dd>
 </dl>